Deploying Django with Kamal (mrsk)

 I keep my secrets encrypted in-repo.
 There's a variety of tools to achieve this, but you can also store them in your password manager's vault and turn them into a dotenv file before deploying.

-To use them with Kamal it comes down to populating an .env
+To use them with Kamal it comes down to populating an .kamal/secrets

 file with the decrypted secrets (don't forget to gitignore it), and then referencing them in your deploy config.